frankshearar/Home/NuGet-Sign-Command.md

 -CertificateFingerprint - SHA-1 fingerprint of the certificate used to search the default local certificate store for the certificate.

--CertificatePassphrase - Password for the certificate, if needed.
+-CertificatePassword - Password for the certificate, if needed.
 This option can be used to specify the password for the certificate.

 -CryptographicServiceProvider - Name of the cryptographic service provider which contains the private key container.